ChordPro/chordpro/docs/content/Using-ChordPro.md

     --single-space (short -a)) *
         When a lyrics line has no chords associated, suppresses the vertical space normally occupied by the chords.

+    --user-chord-grids
+        Prints chord grids of all user defined chords used in a song.

     --vertical-space=*N* (short: -w) *
         Adds some extra vertical space between the lines.